Juanlence/quickmetro/README.md

 # quickmetro
+Subte = subway
 ## Datasets' download links:
-Subway stations geographic location (lon, lat): https://data.buenosaires.gob.ar/dataset/subte-estaciones
+Subte stations' and lines' geographic location (lon, lat): https://data.buenosaires.gob.ar/dataset/subte-estaciones
+### From the whole dataset only a subset is used: